 During a pick tour, workers receive a list of all the picks that need to be made, along with the warehouse location next to every SKU.
 Case picking is often part of this process, where individual cases or cartons of products are selected and placed on pallets.

-Experienced pickers, with over six months of experience, often rely on their knowledge of how products look and which SKUs would form the first layers of the pallets.
-However, on average, it takes a new picker 2-3 months to achieve the productivity levels of an experienced picker.
+Experienced pickers often rely on their knowledge of how products look and which SKUs would form the first layers of the pallets.
+However, on average, it takes new pickers 2-3 months to achieve the productivity levels of an experienced picker.
 Despite this, warehouses are increasingly relying on temporary warehouse workers with high turnover rates.
 For inexperienced pickers, this task becomes very complex, leading to 2 errors:

 The manual way leads to inconsistent pallet builds and product damage.
 This type of palletizing quickly reaches its limits in terms of accuracy and efficiency.

-To increase picking productivity, you can now look for solace in AI-assisted picking guidance that combines
+To increase picking productivity, you can take advantage of AI-assisted picking guidance that combines the following:

-This solution is the combination of 2 AI-powered software addons working together with humans in pick and pack operations:
+This solution is the combination of 2 warehouse optimization solutions working together with humans in pick and pack operations:

 Integrate within your warehouse management system (WMS) and have a flexible, cost-effective approach to optimization, enabling you to adapt and scale with minimal upfront investment.